 Q: My colleagues seem fine.
 Why does being the only woman exhaust me so much?

-A: Because your colleagues are not carrying the performance tax or the hypervigilance of solo status.
-What looks like an equal playing field is not equal when one person is also monitoring how their entire gender is being perceived.
-That invisible labor is metabolically real — it costs energy and accumulates over time.
+A: Because your colleagues aren’t carrying the performance tax or the hypervigilance of solo status.
+What looks like an equal playing field isn’t equal when one person is also monitoring how their entire gender is being perceived.
+That invisible labor is metabolically real.
+It costs energy and it accumulates.

 Q: Is this just something I need to toughen up about?

-A: No. Research consistently shows solo status stress has measurable physiological effects — altered cortisol rhythms, compromised immune function, and burnout rates that exceed those of peers in more inclusive environments.
-“Toughing it out” addresses none of the underlying causes and often accelerates burnout.
+A: No. The evidence points to measurable physiological effects: altered cortisol rhythms, a worn-down immune system, and burnout rates that run higher than peers in more inclusive environments.
+“Toughing it out” addresses none of the underlying causes and usually just speeds up the burnout.

 Q: What does therapy actually look like for this kind of issue?

 A: Good therapy for solo status stress works on both the external pattern and the internal roots.
-It helps you understand how early experiences primed you for hypervigilance, processes the accumulated emotional labor, and builds embodied self-trust — so your voice feels safer to use, not because you’ve forced it but because the underlying alarm has quieted.
+It helps you see how early experiences primed you for hypervigilance, processes the accumulated emotional labor, and rebuilds embodied self-trust, so your voice feels safer to use, not because you’ve forced it, but because the underlying alarm has quieted.

 Q: Can coaching help, or do I need therapy?

-A: Both can help, for different things.
-Coaching is useful for building strategic skills — how to name what’s happening, advocate for structural change, and navigate specific situations.
+A: Both help, for different things.
+Coaching is useful for building strategic skills: how to name what’s happening, advocate for structural change, and navigate specific situations.
 Therapy reaches deeper into the nervous system patterns and early experiences that make solo status feel so personally threatening.
 Many driven women benefit from both.

 RESOURCES & REFERENCES